 You click print, go to the printer, and nothing’s there.

 Sometimes an MFP will continuously print rubbish.
-In the background, the device is expecting a certain language like PS or PCL.
+In the background, the device is expecting a particular language like PS or PCL.
 If the language doesn’t tell the device to “END” the job, then it’ll keep printing until it gets the correct command.
 You could end up printing hundreds of pages unless someone is at the copier to cancel the print job.

 Everything prints wrong

 Wrong driver, wrong print job, unhappy user.
-As the main communicator, printer drivers tell devices exactly what to do.
+As the primary communicator, printer drivers tell devices exactly what to do.
 With the wrong driver, an MFP has no idea whether it should staple, print in color, or collate pages.
 For businesses, these finishing options can be critical to keeping productivity on pace.

 Maybe you’ve tried to set up a printer on your own and had a tough time finding the right driver.

 We make printer driver deployment easier.
 Print Deploy is just the tool you need to install printer drivers, be more productive, and maximize your time.
-Set up one workstation exactly the way you want it, then clone it to everyone else with PaperCut MF.
+Set up one workstation precisely the way you want it, then clone it to everyone else with PaperCut MF.
 Sounds simple, right?
 Our intuitive solution makes it easy to manage all your printers and users from start to finish.
 Whether you need security, accessibility, or accountability, PaperCut has got your back.